-If you're considering applying for this card, note that there are changes in store for June 1, 2015.
-The annual fee will increase from $175 to $195, but the good news is the card will start waiving foreign transaction fees, give 2 points per dollar at U.S. restaurants and offer a $100 reimbursement for incidental airline fees.
+If you're considering applying for this card, note the changes that went into effect June 1, 2015.
+The annual fee increased from $175 to $195, but the good news is the card has started waiving foreign transaction fees, gives 2 points per dollar at U.S. restaurants and offers a $100 reimbursement for incidental airline fees.

 Learn more and take advantage of this offer while it's available